pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_wait.md

+---
+# metadata #
-## pachctl wait
+title:  pachctl wait

-Wait for the side-effects of a Pachyderm resource to propagate.
+description: "Wait for the side-effects of a Pachyderm resource to propagate."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis